nate-bake/SEASCAPE/README.md

 ### CONTROLLER_0

 - Built-in controller implemented in C++.
-- Reads state data from the specified vector and updates values in `controller_0` to be applied to servos.
+- Reads state data from the specified xh vector and updates values in the `controller_0` vector to be applied to servos.
 - Config settings:
   - `"ENABLED": true`
   - `"RATE": 50`